Acetonen/Interkamen_career/README.md

 1. Add maintenance calendar for mechanic.
 2. Add reminder module.
 3. Add reminder for maintenance.
-4. Add stand reason visualization to mechanics reports.
+4. Add 'stand reason' visualization to mechanics reports.
-5. Fix bug in mechanics report when try to show stat and brigade2 are empty.
+5. Fix bug in mechanics report when try to show stat and brigade 2 are empty.
 6. Make backup after complete main report.
 7. Merge stat_by_year and stat_by_month methods into stat_by_period.